Entanglement Negativity and Defect Extremal Surface: Defect extremal surface for entanglement negativity

 \subsubsection{DES result}

 In this case we consider a single interval which contains the boundary point.
-The RT surface can only end on the brane, as shown in fig.\ref{fig:sing1}.
-Assuming the intersection point of the RT surface and the brane is $y$, the bulk defect of $[0,y]$ can be derived from the same geometric analysis in \cite{Den20}.
+The curve $\Gamma$ can only end on the brane, as shown in fig.\ref{fig:sing1}.
+Assuming that the intersection point $X$ is located at $y$, then the length of $\Gamma$ can be derived from the same geometric analysis in \cite{Den20}.
 We denote